 The is one of favorite skull halo engagement rings.
 It uses the smaller round cuts in the halo make the center stone appear larger.
 They also provide a ton of sparkle!
 We can also make this ring without the stones on the band.

 The art deco cathedral ring to the right is just simply stunning.
-The milgrain and “V” shapes are beautiful design elements that really highlight the diamond accents
+The milgrain and “V” shapes are beautiful design elements that really highlights the diamond accents

 Round Diamond Engagement Rings – The GIA Cut Grading System

 The GIA Diamond Cut Grading System is for standard round brilliants in the D-to-Z color range.
 It is based on the assessment of 7 characteristics.
 The first 3 are appearance based aspects of the stone.
 Brightness, which is the total light reflected from a diamond.
 Fire, which is the dispersion of light into the colors of the spectrum.
 And scintillation, which is the pattern of light and dark areas and the flashes of light, or sparkle, when a diamond is moved.
 The remaining four — weight ratio, durability, polish, and symmetry — are related to a diamond’s design and craftsmanship employed by the cutter.
 Round Diamond Engagement Rings are especially reliant on a master diamonds cutter to provide a well cut stone.
 And the Round Brilliant Diamond is the pinnacle of diamond cutting and takes years to master.

 People mistakenly think that leaving a pavilion exposed to light will make for a brighter diamond.
 This is a myth.
 The only light that you see in a stone entered through the top of the stone.
 The brightest stones are the ones that leak no light of it out of the pavilion, which is illustrated by the picture to the left.
 The one to the right shows the different parts of a round diamond.

 Diamond Color in Round Diamond Engagement Rings